|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 The Architecture Program offers the following awards: The Architecture Program Merit Award, the Bachelor of Architecture Award, the AIA Henry Adams Medal, the AIA Henry Adams Certificate of Merit, the Alpha Rho Chi Medal, the Alumni Thesis Prize, the Da Vinci Prize, and the Diener Brick Company Masonry Award.

-Student Services and Activities, located on the third floor of the Tyler Elkins Park Campus Tyler Hall, handles most of the non-academic, extracurricular activities including: entertainment, assistance and development of student organizations, off-campus jobs and housing, museum bus trips, recreational services, and the production of student publications.
-Student Services also handles student and faculty requests to reserve Tyler Gallery, Penrose Gallery, as well as PE107 for exhibitions.
-Students come here to deal with a myriad of problems.
+Student Life, located on the third floor of the Tyler Elkins Park Campus' Tyler Hall, handles most of the non-academic, extracurricular activities, including: entertainment, assistance and development of student organizations, off-campus jobs and housing, museum bus trips, recreational services, and the production of student publications.
+Student Life also handles student and faculty requests to reserve Tyler Gallery and Penrose Gallery for exhibitions.
+Student Life also maintains the schedule and reservations for Penrose Hall 107 critique space.
+It is given out on a first come first served basis.
+This space is provided for faculty members only.
 Additional information can be found at our Tyler Student Life website - www.temple.edu/tylerstudentlife

 Student Organizations and Appointed Positions

-Student Run Gallery- "Produce," the Penrose Hall student-run gallery, serves as a venue to promote both student works as well as professional exhibitors.
-Every year four exhibitions are chosen and curated by the student advisory board, which is composed of one representative from each undergraduate class along with one from Tyler Student Government and Student Alliance.
+Student Run Gallery - "Produce," the Penrose Hall student-run gallery, serves as a venue to promote both student works as well as professional exhibitors.
+Every year four exhibitions are chosen and curated by the student advisory board, which is composed of one representative from each undergraduate class along with one from Tyler Student Government.
 A graduate student director manages the student advisory board and gallery budget.
 Students are encouraged to participate in the selection of exhibitions by becoming a part of the advisory board.

-GAF Steering Committee Representative (General Activities Fee) - Each year a student is appointed by the Director of Student Services and Activities to represent Tyler on the University's GAF Steering Committee.
-The committee oversees the equitable distribution of GAF money for the University/campus- wide programs, special events, and activities.
+GAF Steering Committee Representative (General Activities Fee) - Each year a student is appointed by the Director of Student Life to represent Tyler on the University's GAF Steering Committee.
+The committee oversees the equitable distribution of GAF money for the University/campus-wide programs, special events, and activities.